varsha-jai/MathAI_Term_Project/README.md

 1. Obtain a large classification database
 2. Perform EDA of the dataset
 3. Pre-process and clean the dataset
-4. Use following approaches for classification of the dataset:
+4. Use following approaches for classification of the dataset:<br>
   A.	Logistic Regression<br>
   B.	Decision Tree<br>
   C.	Random Forest<br>